ceoche/soapui-raml-plugin/README.md

 ### Usage

-The plugins are available at [sourceforge](https://sourceforge.net/projects/soapui-plugins/files/soapui-raml-plugin/) - download and unzip them into the SoapUI/bin folder, this will place files in the underlying folders as follows:
+The plugins are available at [sourceforge](https://sourceforge.net/projects/soapui-plugins/files/soapui-raml-plugin/) - download and unzip them into the SoapUI/bin folder, this will place files in the underlying folders as follows (be sure to remove any previous versions of these files):

 ```
 /soapui